dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 Once you've switched to the .NET 4.x equivalent scripting runtime, you can specify the **Api Compatibility Level** using the dropdown menu in the PlayerSettings (**Edit > Project Settings > Player**).
 There are two options:

 * **.NET Standard 2.0**.
-This matches the [.NET Standard 2.0 profile](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md) published by the .NET Foundation.
+This profile matches the [.NET Standard 2.0 profile](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md) published by the .NET Foundation.
 Unity recommends .NET Standard 2.0 for new projects.
-It's smaller than .NET 4.x which is advantageous for size-constrained platforms.
+It's smaller than .NET 4.x, which is advantageous for size-constrained platforms.
 Additionally, Unity has committed to supporting this profile across all platforms Unity supports.

 * **.NET 4.x**.
 This profile provides access to the latest .NET 4 API.
 It includes all of the code available in the .NET Framework class libraries and supports .NET Standard 2.0 profiles as well.
-You should use this if your project requires part of the API not included in the .NET Standard 2.0 profile.
+Use the .NET 4.x profile if your project requires part of the API not included in the .NET Standard 2.0 profile.
 However, some parts of this API may not be supported on all of Unity's platforms.

 You can read more about these options in Unity's [blog post](https://blogs.unity3d.com/2018/03/28/updated-scripting-runtime-in-unity-2018-1-what-does-the-future-hold/).

 ### Adding assembly references when using the .NET 4.x Api Compatibility Level

 When using the .NET Standard 2.0 setting in the **Api Compatibility Level** dropdown, all assemblies in the API profile are referenced and usable.
-However, when using the larger .NET 4.x profile, some of the assemblies that Unity ships with are not referenced by default.
+However, when using the larger .NET 4.x profile, some of the assemblies that Unity ships with aren't referenced by default.
 To use these APIs, you must manually add an assembly reference.
-You can view the assemblies Unity ships with inside the **MonoBleedingEdge/lib/mono** directory of your Unity editor installation.
+You can view the assemblies Unity ships with in the **MonoBleedingEdge/lib/mono** directory of your Unity editor installation.

 ![MonoBleedingEdge directory](media/vstu_monobleedingedge.png)

-For example, if you are using the .NET 4.x profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll, or the compiler will complain that you are missing an assembly reference.
+For example, if you're using the .NET 4.x profile and want to use `HttpClient`, you must add an assembly reference for System.Net.Http.dll.
+Without it, the compiler will complain that you're missing an assembly reference.

 ![missing assembly reference](media/vstu_missing-reference.png)

-Because Visual Studio regenerates .csproj and .sln files for Unity projects each time they are opened, you cannot add assembly references directly in Visual Studio or they will be lost upon reopening the project.
+Visual Studio regenerates .csproj and .sln files for Unity projects each time they're opened.
+As a result, you cannot add assembly references directly in Visual Studio because they'll be lost upon reopening the project.
 Instead, a special text file named **mcs.rsp** must be used:

-1. Create a new text file named **mcs.rsp** inside your Unity project's root **Assets** directory.
+1. Create a new text file named **mcs.rsp** in your Unity project's root **Assets** directory.

 1. On the first line in the empty text file, enter: `-r:System.Net.Http.dll` and then save the file.
 You can replace "System.Net.Http.dll" with any included assembly that might be missing a reference.